FouzR/Basic_Pebble_Weather_code/readme.md

 Very Basic weather "app" that shows the current weather condition of your location or the location set through Clay settings.

+Thanks to https://github.com/peerdavid/pebble-mesh for the JS section.
+Was quite lost otherwise xD

 This code has 2 main parts.
 The C side, and the JS side.
 The JS side handles the Open-meteo Communication, while the C side just displays it on the display.